Asian Studies (ASIA)

 ASIA 2870 Modern China (4 Credits)

 In this class we focus on China from the nineteenth century to the present.
-We examine historical change and continuity, including the revolutions that created the Republic of China and the People's Republic of China, the transformation of traditional values, changes in the status of women, economic liberalization in the post-Mao Zedong era, and the political, social, and environmental challenges that China has faced in recent years.
+We examine historical change and continuity, including the revolutions that created the Republic of China and the People's Republic of China, the transformation of traditional values, economic liberalization in the post-Mao Zedong era, and the challenges that China has faced in recent years.
 Cross listed with HIST 2870.

 ASIA 3701 Topics in Asian Studies (1-4 Credits)